SimpsonRoss/Unssung/README.md

 ## Biggest Challenge

+- **Deployment**

-- **Conditionally displaying components for the game** The sheer amount of conditionally visible components required for this game were overhelming for 9 days turnaround.
-The games and rounds each have multiple status's and then each user's page much look different depending on what action they've taken.
+- **Conditionally displaying components for the game** The large amount of conditionally visible components required for this game were overhelming for 9 days turnaround.
+The games and rounds each have multiple status's and then each user's page must look different depending on what action they've taken.
 It took a lot of testing to find unexpected behaviours and ensure the pages were concise without blocking integral user actions.
 - **Implementing Spotify API**
   It was the first time I'd implemented an API that required credentials not only at a site level, but also access and refresh tokens at a user level.
 Building in guardrails to check for these and refesh tokens when needed was time consuming, and took a lot of hours in Postman running API checks.
 - **Handling user state and use effect**